nniiicc/LIS-570-Au2020/FAQs.md

 # If you are the assistant professor, who is the actual professor of this class?

 Good question!
 [Academic titles](https://en.wikipedia.org/wiki/Academic_ranks_in_the_United_States) are confusing and weird.
 Assistant professor simply means that I don't have tenure (yet).
 You'd be surprised how many students are waiting until the 10th week to find out who their **actual** professor is ...
-It me.
+It is me.
 I promise.

 # If we have a question, who should we contact (and how)?